Microsoft 365

 • Adopting a layered cybersecurity strategy — automating protection with cybersecurity solutions designed for M365 — can enable admins to better mitigate the business risk.

-Microsoft 365 is used by well over 1 million organizations around the world, making it the most popular productivity suite among businesses.[1]
+Microsoft 365 is used by well over 1 million organizations around the world, making it the most popular productivity suite among businesses1.
 And for good reasons: Its cloud-based software components integrate seamlessly and enable companies to give their employees the tools they need to do their jobs anywhere, on any device.

 However, popularity does not equal security.
 In part because of its prevalence, M365 — and, in particular, its email and collaboration tools — is a common target for cybercriminals.
-“What increases accessibility for you increases it for attackers, too,” explained J. Peter Bruzzese, a Microsoft Office Apps and Services MVP, in a recently published Mimecast ebook.
-“Email continues to be the number one vector for the bad guys.”
+“What increases accessibility for you increases it for attackers, too,” explained J. Peter Bruzzese, a Microsoft Office Apps and Services MVP.
+As many security leaders have experienced, the native cybersecurity protections built into M365 may fail to keep pace with evolving threats.

 While M365 hosting can be outsourced, cyber risk management cannot.
 That’s why many experienced IT and security professionals opt for a multilayered, "defense-in-depth" approach that includes purpose-built security tools designed for email and collaboration tools to fill gaps and protect against likely outages, admin missteps, and attacks.